trentlarson/relay-server/README.txt

         }

-Here's the change: instead of listening for all your clients, use something like this to make one connection to our relay, get the new host and port, and then treat that like your only client:
+Here's the change: instead of listening for all your clients, just make one connection to our relay, get the public HOST:PORT, and then treat that like your only client:

         clientSocket = new Socket("RST.com", 8080); // this is our service
         incoming = new BufferedReader(new InputStreamReader(clientSocket.getInputStream()));